 You will require the serial number and model name of your appliance, there will be a sticker that clearly labels these on your appliance.
 You may also require a copy of your Certificate of Completion (COP); you will have received this from National Home Warranty 2-3 weeks following the purchase of your new home.
-Should you not have your COP please do not hesitate to contact Onni Customer Care for a copy.
+If you have not yet received your COP, please do not hesitate to contact Onni Customer Care for a copy.